mjstahl/lavascript/bin.js.md

 ## Changelog

-* 2019-03-08 - Added comment describe why the coded imported `package.json` from the parent directory
+* 2019-03-08 - Remove the uneeded import of `package.json`